ssbsukirat/medicine/Respiratory/COPD.md

 * Many patients share responsiveness with asthma
 * considerable overlap between persons with a history of chronic asthma and smokers with COPD in older subjects specially
 * share common environmental and genetic factors and the chronic form in older subjects can present similarly.
+* increased airway responsiveness is clearly a significant predictor of subsequent decline in pulmonary function

+## Respiratory infections
+* significant long-term reductions in pul- monary function are not typically seen following an individual episode of acute bronchitis or pneumonia
+* respiratory infections are important causes of COPD exacerbations
+* COPDGene and ECLIPSE studies suggest that COPD exacerbations are associated with increased loss of lung function longitudinally,(particularly among those individuals with better baseline lung function levels)
+## occupation exposure
+* exposure to dust and fumes
+* Specific exposure
+	* coal mining,
+	* gold mining
+	* cotton textile dust
+* coal mine dust exposure was a significant risk factor for emphysema in both smokers and nonsmokers
+* less important than cigarette
+## Ambient air pollution
+* urban compared to rural areas, more respiratory symptoms
+* relationship unproven
+* smoke produced by biomass combustion in cooking is seen in women
+## passive or second hand smoking
+* maternal smoking results in significantly reduced lung growth
 *